giangdhwhtbr/ncs/README.md

 2. Each user can declare health information 1 time per day
 3. Only admin can login to the website and view the list of declared health information.

+## Notes

+Backend was created using the expressjs boiler plate: https://github.com/hagopj13/node-express-boilerplate

+This is a quick start project with several existed apis support for authentication.
+Because the requirement is just building features for Health Declaration Form, so that please look at my code at:

+backend/src/routes/v1/health_form.route.js
+backend/src/controllers/health_form.controller.js
+backend/src/services/health_form.service.js
+backend/src/models/health_form.model.js
+backend/tests/integration/health_forms.test.js

+Because I don't have a host to deployed code online, so please try to run it on your local environment.

 ## Quick Start

 ### Docker environment